usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/In-Class-Materials/DITAP Revised Facilitator Guide Module 1.md

 - Materials needed:
     - None
 - Instructions for facilitator:
     - Prompt: What’s one thing you can do in your next contract to strengthen cybersecurity expectations?

 _Facilitator themes to look for_:
 - Require integration with agency IAM/SIEM
-- Deffine patching and vulnerability management processes
+- Define patching and vulnerability management processes
 - Reference federal standards explicitly (e.g., NIST 800-53)
 - Include performance metrics tied to security practices
 - Build in security testing and validation checkpoints